Why is my Lavender Turning Black? (How to Solve it)

 • Once you have removed the lavender from the soil, inspect the roots.
 Infected roots will look brown/black and appear rotten.

 • Use a sterile pair of pruners and snip away any infected roots.
-Use some cloth that has been soaked in disinfectant (such as alcohol disinfectant) and wipe the blades of the pruner after every cut to ensue that you do no inadvertently spread the fungus to other roots.
-Also wear gloves or wash your hands frequently as fungal disease are easily spread if you do not take care.
+Use some cloth that has been soaked in disinfectant (such as alcohol disinfectant) and wipe the blades of the pruner after every cut to ensure that you do not inadvertently spread the fungus to other roots.
+Also, wear gloves or wash your hands frequently as fungal diseases are easily spread if you do not take care.

 • Once the roots have been pruned so that only roots that appear healthy are remaining, inspect the leaves and stems of the lavender.
 Snip away any part of the plant that is turning black and showing signs of infection, ensuring that you wipe your pruners after each cut.

-• Bag up all the infected roots, stems, and foliage that you have removed and either throw it away or burn it to prevent spreading the fungus.
+• Bag up all the infected roots, stems, and foliage that you have removed and either throw it away or burn it, to prevent from spreading of the fungus.
 Do not place it in the compost as the fungus may live in the organic material.

 • Amend the soil with 1/3 horticultural sand or grit and 2/3’s potting soil or compost.
 This will ensure that the soil drains effectively and gives the roots a chance to dry out after being exposed to damp soil.
 The new soil mix will not have any fungal disease and gives your lavender a good chance for recovery.